 Florida: The state budget included \$37 million - \$23 million of it from Medicaid - to fund minimum wage, overtime, and travel time costs, beginning July 1, 2016.
 To be in compliance sooner, the Legislature approved \$9.5 million to cover costs starting April 1, 2016.
-The state committed additional funding aimed at providing services to 1,300 people currently on the waiting list.
+The state committed additional funding aimed at providing services to 1,300 people currently on the waiting list.5

-Kansas: The state increased its sleep cycle support per diem rate from \$30.60 to \$78.30 per day.
+Kansas: The state increased its sleep cycle support per diem rate from \$30.60 to \$78.30 per day.6

-Massachusetts: The state began paying the 35,000 personal care attendants (PCAs) in its MassHealth Medicaid-funded home care program for travel time and any overtime, beginning January 1, 2016.
-To facilitate the transition, MassHealth's contracted fiscal intermediaries now track PCAs' cumulative weekly work hours across all consumers, and automatically record, calculate, and pay for any workday travel time.
+Massachusetts: The state began paying the 35,000 personal care attendants (PCAs) in its MassHealth Medicaid-funded home care program for travel time and any overtime, beginning January 1, 2016.7 To facilitate the transition, MassHealth's contracted fiscal intermediaries now track PCAs' cumulative weekly work hours across all consumers, and automatically record, calculate, and pay for any workday travel time.8 In 2017, the state implemented a 50-hour worker cap per week, with an exceptions policy that permits approved attendants to work up to 66 hours per week and allows for emergency overtime.
+Overtime requests will be decided and shared with consumers within four business days.
 Additionally, all MassHealth PCAs were granted earned sick leave, effective July 1, 2015, and will see an increase in pay to \$15 per hour by 2018.
 The Personal Care Attendant Workforce Council, whose mission is to ensure the quality of long-term, in-home, personal care by recruiting, training and stabilizing the work force of PCAs, bargains with 1199SEIU, the union representing the workers.

 Minnesota: The governor's FY2016-2017 supplemental budget recommends including \$18.2 million to fund overtime and travel time.
-This was calculated through a 2.72 percent rate increase for the Personal Care Assistance, Consumer Support Grants and Consumer Directed Community Support Programs.
-While the legislature's final budget did not include this funding, the governor's estimate and call for funding was an important step.
+This was calculated through a 2.72 percent rate increase for the Personal Care Assistance, Consumer Support Grants and Consumer Directed Community Support Programs.10 While the legislature's final budget did not include this funding, the governor's estimate and call for funding was an important step.
 The collective bargaining agreement between SEIU Healthcare Minnesota and the state creates an \$11 wage floor and paid leave for the state's home care workers.